Market Street Massacre: Perpetrator

-Collins was born into an African American family in Exmore, Virginia, in 1910.
-Nicknamed "Bad Boy", he had a history of violence, having been imprisoned twice for shootings, and had once cut his brother with a knife.
-His family stated that Collins had "suffered periods of mental derangement" since 1940, following a head injury, and that he took up hunting small game outside their home.
+Collins was born into an African American family in Exmore, Virginia, around 1910.
+Nicknamed "Bad Boy", he had a history of violence, with his family stating that Collins had "suffered periods of mental derangement" since 1940, following a head injury.
+While residing in nearby Hare Valley, Collins was twice convicted of malicious maiming in relation to shootings, receiving a six-year prison sentence at Virginia State Penitentiary for the second offense in 1942.
+After his release, Collins mostly avoided his hometown and during the few visits, he was noted for several aggravated misdemeanors, which included cutting his brother with a knife.
 Collins reportedly spent time traveling the Mid-Atlantic regions as a migrant worker.
 After the shooting, a woman in Syracuse, New York, claimed to be Collins' wife and stated that he escaped Marcy State Hospital.
+Collins was also wanted in Virginia by Northampton County Sheriff's Office on a felony warrant for a break-in committed four or five days before the shooting.

-One week before the shooting, Collins arrived in Chester for unknown reasons and checked into a second-floor boarding room at 233 Market Street in Bethel Court, a historically Black neighborhood.
+One week before the shooting, Collins arrived in Chester for unknown reasons and checked into a second-floor boarding room at 233 Market Street in Bethel Court, a historically Black neighborhood in the town's business district.
 Mike Pappas, who owned the building and the restaurant below, stated that he knew little about Collins.
 A neighbor described him as having a "hot temper".
 Collins is known to have modified his ammunition to act as dum-dum rounds in preparation for the killings.